iandl/mqttitude/docs/TLS-certificates/TLS-certificates.md

 ## The nitty gritty

 That CA certificate file we mentioned?
 The attachment called `something.crt`?
-This is what it looks like:
+It looks like this, in fact, in what is called [PEM] format; but you don't really want to know that, but if you do, this is what it looks like:

 ```
 -----BEGIN CERTIFICATE-----